Yogesh-Rebari/AI-disease-predictor/README.md

 This application requires a Google Gemini API key to function.

-1.  **Get an API Key:** Visit [Google AI Studio](https://aistudio.google.com/app/apikey) to create your API key.
-2.  **Set Environment Variable:** The application is hardcoded to read the key from `process.env.API_KEY`.
+  **Set Environment Variable:** The application is hardcoded to read the key from `process.env.API_KEY`.
 You must make this environment variable available to your application when you run it.

     For example, if deploying on a platform like **Vercel** or **Netlify**, you would set the `API_KEY` in the project's environment variable settings in their web UI.